thomasw-mitutoyo-ctl/UI-Delay-Simulator/README.md

-# UI-Delay-Simulator
+# UI Delay Simulator

-UI Delay Simulator
+Introduces a system-wide, adjustable delay for mouse clicks and key presses.